Jerry9634/carplug/README.md

 ## 4) vehicle simulation (TBD)

-## 5) dashboard desktop-version (development purpose only)
+## 5) dashboard desktop version (development purpose only)
-For people who don't have Android tablet.
+For people who don't have any Android tablet.

 ## 6) signal viewer (development purpose only)
 CAN signal viewer